 - A better attempt was made by Schneider Electric as they have tackled this problem by developing the eConfigure tool, Theben used a similar approach with their LuxorLiving platform.
 With those solutions they are able to generate a full home configuration based on the home plan.
 The issue with those platforms is that they are limited to their own devices (eConfigure and LuxorLiving) and are closed within their ecosystems.

 - Control4 which is mostly represented in the US market is slowly moving into the KNX world and aims to be easily integrated into any KNX home.
-This is why they’ve built an automated tool that integrates KNX devices into their own platform.
-They have created a database of supported KNX devices (only the most popular ones) and, based on their catalogues, they translated their functionalities to the Control4 configuration.
+This is why they’ve built an automated tool that integrates the most popular KNX devices into their own platform.

 Even though KNX installation does not store human-readable configuration but rather functions that are then grouped into channels with added text description fields.
 There is however still room for improvement by utilising modern practices of software and machine learning.